 This course supports the intermediate level modules in ‘Ultrasound in Gynaecology’ and ‘Ultrasound of Early Pregnancy Complications’, which are aimed at trainees who wish to develop their gynaecological ultrasound skills further, either selectively or prior to undertaking Advanced Training Skills Modules.

 Professor Lil Valentin FRCOG, Sweden

-Honorary Co-Director of Conferences
+Honorary Co-Directors of Conferences

 Mr Philip Toozs-Hobson FRCOG, Birmingham